rj627/Comp-Sci-Projects/README.txt

 This folder contains all the labs that I wrote for my AP Computer Science class.
+Some code, like testers, was written by my teacher, and his contributions are noted.